Can a Christian celebrate Diwali, a festival for Hindus, Sikhs, and Jains?

 Background

-Diwali, also known as Deepavali, is one of the most widely celebrated festivals in India and by Indians all around the world.
+Diwali, also known as Deepavali, is one of the most widely celebrated festivals in India and by Indians worldwide.
 It typically falls between mid-October and mid-November, depending on the lunar calendar.

 The festival spans over five days and is marked by various traditions and rituals, each significant in its own right: